cedadev/stac-asset-search/README.md

 a link with a `method` of `POST` if the server supports it.

 ## Endpoints

-This conformance class also requires for the endpoints in the [STAC API - Core](../core) conformance class to be implemented.

 | Endpoint        | Returns          | Description           |
 | --------------- | ---------------- | --------------------- |